namhyung/uftrace/doc/uftrace-live.md

 funtions call `mcount()`.

-With dynamic tracing, you can trace specific functions only given by the `-P`/`--patch` option.
+With dynamic tracing, you can trace specific functions only given by the `-P`/`--patch` option and can also disable specific functions given by the `-U`/`--unpatch` option.
 With capstone disassembly engine you even don't need to (re)compile the target with the option above.
 Now uftrace can analyze the instructions and (if possible) it can copy them to a different place and rewrite it to call `mcount()` function) so that it can be traced by uftrace.
 After that the control is passed to the copied instructions and then returned back to the